 Some of our students have gained placements in domestic violence and sexual assault organisations, hospices, community based charities e.g.MIND, the criminal justice system, and student counselling and these placements allow contemporary experience which may lead to employability within similar settings.

 Our graduates have also found roles in school settings, the NHS, further and higher education, agencies, the voluntary sector and as independent practitioners.

 You will develop yourself through self-awareness, small group work, counselling practice, and academic assignments.

 As part of the course, you will find a counselling placement and gain 100 hours of practice in an agency of your choosing.
 This allows for rich learning in terms of mental health and the presenting problems of the people you will counsel.

-The core model is the person-centered approach developed by Carl Rogers, work is the belief in creating a non-judgemental environment in your career.
+The core model is the person-centered approach developed by Carl Rogers, the belief in creating a non-judgemental environment.
 There are also specific modules on mental health, culture and diversity, research, and creative therapeutic approaches.